Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day like so many people?

 The best part about meditation is that it is time for you to be with your thoughts.
 Don’t be afraid of the silence, embrace it.
 Use it as a time to connect with your thoughts.

 Plus, meditation and journaling each morning will help you start each day grounded and not let yesterday affect today.
+Check out the best mindfulness apps to get introduced with meditation and mindfulness.

 Try a Breathing Exercise